-The British Deaf History Society has recently launched their Warrington based museum and is now busy carrying out the mission for preservation of these important resources.
+The British Deaf History Society has recently launched its Warrington-based museum and is now busy carrying out the mission for the preservation of these important resources.

 Why become a member?

-The British Deaf History Society is perfect for those who are interested in understanding the historical, social as well as the cultural background of deaf people.
+The British Deaf History Society is perfect for those interested in understanding the historical, social, and cultural background of deaf people.

-With the library, archives and museum – it is also a great place for those who are looking to research specific areas such as Mental Health and Deafness, social services, the evolution of the deaf community and many more areas.
+The library, archives and museum is also a great place for those looking to research specific areas such as Mental Health and Deafness, social services, the evolution of the deaf community and many more areas.

 Help today at: http://www.bdhs.org.uk/